onOfflineEvent Queue Change Event

 Who can subscribe: any user

-The onOfflineEvent notifies about the occurrence of new offline events at certain intervals.
+The onOfflineEvent event notifies about the occurrence of new offline events at certain intervals.

 The application can subscribe to two types of events.

-• Regular: the event triggers an external URL and performs an action defined by that address.
+• Regular: the event triggers an external URL and executes an action defined by that address.

-• Offline: instead of calling an external URL, events are locally saved on the account, from where they can later be retrieved using the methods event.offline.*.
+• Offline: instead of calling an external URL, events are locally stored on the account, from where they can later be retrieved using the event.offline.* methods.

-For the onOfflineEvent, the necessity of sending a notification is determined based on the local saving, and then it is sent as a regular event to the external URL.
+For the onOfflineEvent, the necessity of sending a notification is determined based on the local storage, and then it is sent as a regular event to the external URL.

 Events will not be sent to the application until the installation is complete.
 Check the application installation